LLNL/CARE/README.md

 To build with CUDA support, use `-DENABLE_CUDA -DCUDA_TOOLKIT_ROOT_DIR=/path/to/cuda/toolkit`.
 CHAI, RAJA, and Umpire must also be built with those options.

 To build with HIP support, be sure to module load opt, module load rocm, and setenv HCC\_AMDGPU\_TARGET gfx900 prior to compiling.
-When compiling, please set `-DENABLE_HIP=On -DHIP_ROOT_DIR=/opt/rocm-3.5.0/hip -DHIP_CLANG_PATH=/opt/rocm-3.5.0/llvm/bin/ -DCMAKE_C_COMPILER=/opt/rocm-3.5.0/llvm/bin/clang -DCMAKE_CXX_COMPILER=/opt/rocm-3.5.0/llvm/bin/clang++ `.
+When compiling, please set `-DENABLE_HIP=On -DHIP_ROOT_DIR=/opt/rocm-3.5.0/hip -DHIP_CLANG_PATH=/opt/rocm-3.5.0/llvm/bin/
+-DCMAKE_C_COMPILER=/opt/rocm-3.5.0/llvm/bin/clang -DCMAKE_CXX_COMPILER=/opt/rocm-3.5.0/llvm/bin/clang++ `.
 BLT needs to be updated to the development version for the HIP build to work.
-Even when BLT is updated, however, be sure to avoid running blt's hip smoke test, since it dies with a compiler error.
+Even when BLT is updated, however, be sure to avoid running BLT's hip smoke test, since it dies with a compiler error.
-Other compilers besides the vendor-supplied clang compiler packaged in /opt/rocm-3.5.0/llvm/bin/ have not yet been tried for HIP builds.
+Other compilers besides the vendor-supplied clang compiler (packaged in /opt/rocm-3.5.0/llvm/bin/) have not yet been tried for HIP builds.

 To build with OpenMP support, use `-DENABLE_OPENMP`.
 RAJA must also be built with that option.